TitlesAssociate Professor of Percussion

-Samuel Z. Solomon joined the Conservatory's percussion faculty in 2005 and is an associate professor of percussion.
+Samuel Z. Solomon joined the Conservatory's faculty in 2005 and is an associate professor of percussion.

 He also teaches at Boston University and its Tanglewood Institute.
 From 2007 to 2011, he was president of the Massachusetts Chapter of the Percussive Arts Society.
 His book How to Write for Percussion has received critical acclaim from composers, performers, and conductors worldwide and is available in three languages.
 He has also authored three books on percussion playing and curated two collections of percussion etudes and solos.